iinteractive/ox-advent/README.md

   * overview of Path::Router
   * route syntax
   * validations?
-* views
-  * just normal classes, nothing special at all
-  * can also be controllers themselves, to bypass the need for extra logic
 * mounts
   * includes an entirely separate PSGI application under a given path
   * also, inline mounts